pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_mobile-push.md

 `
 ```

-APNs will try redelivery for inactive devices and give up after 10 seconds (per expiration).
-Notifications with the same collapse_id are grouped.
+APNs will attempt redelivery for inactive devices and give up after 10 seconds from scheduling.
+Invitation notifications will be grouped by collapse_id.

 #### Returns

 Configured and ready to use NotificationsPayload instance.

 Last updated on Sep 3, 2025